Assistant Professor of Christian Formation

 Ph.D., Southern Seminary, 2019

-Dr. Ford’s research interests include the spirituality and pastoral theology of Augustine of Hippo, the transcendentals (truth, goodness, beauty) in the patristic tradition, virtue and ethics in the patristic tradition, Christianity in late antiquity, and the history of Christian spirituality and formation.
+Dr. Ford serves as Assistant professor of Christian formation and Director of Professional Doctoral Studies at Southwestern.
+His research interests include the spirituality and pastoral theology of Augustine of Hippo, the transcendentals (truth, goodness, beauty) in the patristic tradition, virtue and ethics in the patristic tradition, Christianity in late antiquity, and the history of Christian spirituality and formation.

-His dissertation, A Bond Between Souls: Augustine of Hippo and Friendship in his Letters, will be published with Lexham Press.
-Other publications include chapters on “Salvation in the Patristic Tradition” (B&H Academic, 2021), “Beauty in the Patristic Tradition” (Lexham Press, 2022).
+His dissertation, A Bond Between Souls: Augustine of Hippo and Friendship in his Letters (Lexham Press, forthcoming) is in the process of being published.
+His other publications include chapters on “Salvation in the Patristic Tradition” in Historical Theology for the Church (B&H Academic, 2021) and “Beauty in the Patristic Tradition” in A Handbook on Early Christian Doctrine (Lexham Press, forthcoming).
 He is working on a series of biographies and commentaries on patristic figures and texts for College & Clayton Press.
 He is also working on a co-authored text for Crossway Books on pastoral leadership in the early church.
-Alongside these, he has published articles in Tyndale Bulletin, Evangelical Quarterly, Expository Times, Churchman, and Themelios.
+Alongside these, he has published journal articles in Tyndale Bulletin, Evangelical Quarterly, Expository Times, Churchman, and Themelios.

 Dr. Ford co-founded and helps lead a fellowship of scholars in the field of early Christianity called the Center for Ancient Christian Studies.
 He regularly attends and presents at meetings of the North American Patristics Society, Society of Biblical Literature, the Evangelical Theological Society, and is a member of the American Society of Church History, American Historical Association, Conference on Faith and History, and the Society for the Study of Christian Spirituality.